 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Epilepsy is the syndrome of two or more unprovoked seizures that occur more than 24 hours apart .
 Individuals who have had two or more unprovoked epileptic seizures are more likely to continue to have seizures.
 Seizures are disruptive in a patient's life and can cause injury.
 Epilepsy is associated with disability, adverse psychosocial outcomes, higher rates of psychiatric comorbidity, and an approximately threefold increased mortality .
 (See "Overview of the management of epilepsy in adults", section on 'Complications and comorbidities'.)

 The management of patients with epilepsy is focused on three main goals: controlling seizures, avoiding or minimizing treatment side effects, and maintaining or restoring quality of life.
 The initial treatment of epilepsy is with a single antiseizure drug.
 With an ever-expanding list of available antiseizure drugs, and no single antiseizure drug that is clearly superior in terms of efficacy or tolerability, clinicians must individualize the choice of antiseizure drug for each patient.

 This topic will discuss the approach to the initial treatment of epilepsy.
 Other topics discuss the evaluation of patients with seizures and epilepsy, other aspects of epilepsy therapy, and features of specific antiseizure drugs.
-(See "Evaluation of the first seizure in adults" and "Overview of the management of epilepsy in adults" and "Evaluation and management of drug-resistant epilepsy" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)
+(See "Evaluation and management of the first seizure in adults" and "Overview of the management of epilepsy in adults" and "Evaluation and management of drug-resistant epilepsy" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)

 WHEN TO START ANTISEIZURE DRUG THERAPY